 Once a student on first semester privileges is checked in for curfew by a staff member, that student is eligible to visit other students on that floor.
-At 12:00am Sun-Thurs and 2:00am Friday & Saturday, floor visiting ends and students on first semester privileges must stay in their assigned room and may not have guests until 6:00am.
+At 12:00 a.m.
+Sunday - Thursday and 2:00 a.m.
+Friday and Saturday, floor visiting ends and students on first semester privileges must stay in their assigned room and may not have guests until 6:00 a.m.
 Students with suite rooms may not enter their suitemates' room.
-Students in community bath rooms are permitted to leave their rooms to access the bathroom.
+Students in community bathrooms are permitted to leave their rooms to access the bathroom.
 Students living on community bath wings should bathe prior to the room time hours.

 - You must be in your room at curfew and remain until a staff member checks you in. - Students on first semester privileges may not have guests in their room past Room Time.
-Room Time begins at 12:00 am Sunday - Thursday and 2:00am Friday and Saturday.
+Room Time begins at 12:00 a.m.
+Sunday - Thursday and 2:00 a.m.
+Friday and Saturday.